rafaelma/pgbackman/docs/manual.rst

 or a role that already exists in the target server?

-This flowchar figure explains the logic used when restoring a backup if our restore definition create some conflicts:
+This flowchar figure explains the logic used when restoring a backup if our restore definition creates some conflicts:

 .. figure:: images/register_restore.jpg
    :scale: 50%